Last Modified: 8 June 2026

 e) if any event analogous to events described under (a) – (d) above shall occur in any other jurisdiction to which either party is subject;

-Managed Services: means the managed services the Client provides to its End Users using the Services.
+Managed Services: means the managed services provided by the Client to its End Users which incorporate the Services as part of a broader service offering, including without limitation support, administration, configuration, monitoring, or value-added services.

-Microsoft Security Policies: means the policies used to manage the security of the Microsoft Tenant.
+Microsoft Security Policies: means the policies used to manage the security of the Microsoft Tenant, including conditional access policies, Microsoft Graph consents or any other Microsoft 365 security configuration.

 Microsoft Tenant or Tenant: means the Microsoft account held by the Client or a Microsoft account that the Client has authorisation to use and manage on behalf of an End User.